 To get your printer working you will mainly need to install and setup CUPS.

-If you choose the printer support option on the installer you will already have a working cups setup and only need to add your printer.
+If you choose the printer support option on the installer you will already have a working cups setup (for locally connected printers [usb] ) and only need to add your printer.

-sudo pacman -S cups cups-filters cups-pdf system-config-printer --needed
+sudo pacman -Syu cups cups-browsed cups-filters cups-pdf system-config-printer --needed

 To get full cups with support for many different printers per default.
 Install this packages on top of that:

 sudo pacman -Syu ghostscript gsfonts foomatic-db-engine foomatic-db foomatic-db-ppds foomatic-db-nonfree foomatic-db-nonfree-ppds gutenprint foomatic-db-gutenprint-ppds --needed

 For QT environments (like KDE/plasma LXQT):